-Each inhaler and vaporization device will have specific instructions and documentation which should be consulted.
+Each vaporiser medical device will have specific instructions and documentation which should be consulted.
 Generally, hands should always be thoroughly washed before dispensing the granulated cannabis herbal material.
-Dispensing the granulate into the vaporizing basket should be done using a thoroughly clean dispensing spatula.
+Dispensing the granulate into the vaporising basket should be done using a thoroughly clean dispensing spatula.
 Physical contact with the granulate should be avoided to reduce microbial burden and to maintain product sterility.
-When dispensed, the granulate dose will be contained within the basket which sits within the vaporizer.
+When dispensed, the granulate dose will be contained within the basket which sits within the vaporiser.
 Some devices are 'fiddly' and may be difficult to fill for elderly and frail patients.

-Extraction of cannabinoids from cannabis
+Extraction of cannabinoids from cannabis herbal material

-Each inhaler and vaporization device will have specific instructions and documentation which should be consulted.
+Each vaporiser medical device will have specific instructions and documentation which should be consulted.
 Generally, before an initial administration, patients should be given instructions on safe and effective inhalation, as follows: